World Snooker Championship: Television coverage

-David Vine continued to be the main host for the BBC's TV coverage until 2000, with David Icke as prominent second host from 1984 to 1990, and Dougie Donnelly through the 1990s.
-For some years commentary was primarily by Ted Lowe, Clive Everton and Jack Karnehm although John Pulman, Vera Selby and others were used.
+David Vine continued to be the main anchor for the BBC's TV coverage until 2000, with David Icke as prominent deputy presenter from 1984 to 1990, then Dougie Donnelly and occasionally Eamonn Holmes through the 1990s.
+For some years, commentary was primarily by Ted Lowe, Clive Everton and Jack Karnehm although John Pulman, Vera Selby and others were used.
 In 1986 Jim Meadowcroft, John Spencer and John Virgo were used as summarisers.
-From 2001 to 2009 the BBC coverage was hosted by Hazel Irvine or Ray Stubbs.
-From 2010, Hazel Irvine took over with highlights presented by Rishi Persad.
-In February 2013, the BBC announced that Rishi Persad had been replaced by Jason Mohammad, who himself later stepped down from those duties after the conclusion of the 2019 Masters and was replaced by Seema Jaswal.
+From 2002 to 2009, the BBC coverage was hosted by Hazel Irvine or Ray Stubbs.
+Irvine took over as main anchor in 2010 with highlights presented by Rishi Persad.

+In February 2013, the BBC announced that Persad had been replaced by Jason Mohammad, who later stepped down from those duties after the conclusion of the 2020 tournament and was replaced by Seema Jaswal.
+Persad returned as deputy presenter, joined in 2023 by Catrin Heledd from BBC Wales.
 Commentators have included Willie Thorne, Dennis Taylor, John Virgo, John Parrott, Steve Davis, Ken Doherty, Stephen Hendry, Terry Griffiths and Neal Foulds.

-In January 2013, it was announced that the BBC had renewed its contract to broadcast the Triple Crown tournaments up until the end of the 2016/2017 season, which has since been extended continually.
-The BBC now has the rights to the tournament until 2027, which coincides with the 50th anniversary of the tournament being played at the Crucible Theatre and the 100th anniversary of the official inauguration of the tournament in 1927.

-Since 2003, Eurosport has provided coverage of the snooker season, with commentators including Philip Studd, David Hendon, Joe Johnson and Neal Foulds.
-For the World Championship, additional commentary from Phil Yates and Dominic Dale is provided.
-Alan McManus previously provided commentary for Eurosport before moving to the BBC, but now provides punditry services only to Eurosports' coverage of the event.
-In the past, Eurosport provided televised coverage of both tables via Eurosport 1 and Eurosport 2 but has since cut back by only showing the "main" match of the session on Eurosport 1, with the other table available via the Discovery+ and Eurosport Player streaming services.
-Eurosport currently has the right to show the tournament until 2026.
+As of 2023 the BBC holds the broadcast rights to the tournament until 2027.
+In 2025, Sunset+Vine replaced IMG as producer of BBC Sport's snooker coverage under a three-year agreement.